Please enter a search term to begin your search.

 Turn-of-the-Century Machine Shop

-Another important donation comes from Bridgeport, CT and includes a line shaft pulley driven milling machine, bandsaw, and other equipment.
+Several important donations of equipment,including a line shaft pulley driven milling machine, lathes, bandsaw, and other equipment will be set up in this space.

 Apple Cider Mill

 The press sits on a concrete slab thanks to a partial donation of materials by F.R.
 Carroll Cement.
 A similar vintage flat belt pulley driven apple crusher that was re-wooded by staff member Ashley Gerry will be set up in conjunction with the press and powered by a horse treadmill.

 Looking For Volunteers To Be Costumed Interpreters at the Village this Season!